Horlar-1st/Practices/README.md

 - 📤 Output: Age in years, months, and days

 ### 2. Bisection Method
-- Find the root of a function using the bisection method.
+- Find the root of a non-linear equation using the bisection method.
 - Inputs: Function (as string), interval `(a,b)`, and decimal places.

 ### 3. Divided differences and Interpolations